Please note these instructions are also available as a pdf download from Instructables.com

 The 6 mounted motors should look like this.

-Take a [Motor Hub] and a [Motor grub screw] *Please note the grub screws might be already in the hubs*.
+Take a [Motor Hub] and a [Motor grub screw].
 Use the [Allen key] to put the grub screw in the hub.
 It should go in freely, do not use force or it may be cross threaded.
 If it feels like it is tight to screw in, loosen completely and try again.
 The motor has a detent or "flat" ground into the shaft.
 This should be aligned with the grub screw so the screw is perpendicular to the flat.

 Align the hub so that a small amount of the flat is visible and tighten.
 Add the second grub screw to the under side of the hub and moderately tighten.